 The Consumer Authority believes that binding periods for subscriptions should not exceed twelve months.
 Consumers must get an economic benefit to compensate for the disadvantage of the binding period, and it must be possible to get out of the contract by paying a fee.
 Since 2013, this has been a requirement of the Electronic Communications Act.

 Long notice periods can have a locking-in effect for the consumer.
 Notice periods that are longer than the time necessary to cancel a contract may therefore constitute an unreasonable requirement.
 The period of notice should be no longer than the current month plus one month.

 Locking-in terms and mechanisms

 Other terms that unreasonably prevent consumers from switching from one provider to another can also be illegal, such as when the terms require cancellations to be conducted in a certain way.
 In addition, terms that oblige you to buy one service in order to get another can be an illegal forced bundling.

 We believe that terms requiring consumers to also pay for a TV subscription in order to sign up for Internet access (“forced bundling”) are illegal.
-Both Canal Digital and Get have committed to put an end to forced bundling in 2016 after negotiations with the Consumer Authority.
+Both Canal Digital and Get ended forced bundling in 2016 after negotiations with the Consumer Authority.

 In advertisements for a service or product, price information and other significant information must always be provided on the first screen in order to give a complete picture of the offer.
 This includes total price, information about any binding periods, the length of the binding periods and other variable costs.
 Read the Consumer Authority’s guidelines on price marketing.